iluuu1994/nullsafe-operator-rfc/rfc.md

 ## Introduction

-This RFC proposes a new operator nullsafe operator `?->` with full short-circuiting.
+This RFC proposes a new operator nullsafe operator `?->` with full short circuiting.

 ## Proposal